Red Light Therapy for Wound Healing: How to Use It Safely at Home

 Infrared light therapy is described by science in terms of wavelength, measured in nanometers.

-Any number between 620 nm to 680 nm is visible red light.
+Any number between 620 nm and 680 nm is visible red light.

 Any number between 700 and 1100 is invisible near-infrared light.